qmk/qmk_firmware/layouts/community/ortho_4x12/xyverz/readme.md

-# Xyverz's Levinson Keymap
+# Xyverz's 4x12 Ortho Keymap

 ## About this keymap:

-This keymap is almost identical to my [Planck keymap](https://github.com/Xyverz/qmk_firmware/tree/master/keyboards/planck/keymaps/xyverz), but with the addition of backlighting and RGB Underglow.
+I'm moving all my 4x12s to the same keymap since I pretty much use it across all of them anyway, regardless of whether they're split or not.
+Gotta get the `LAYOUT` lovin', yo.

 This revision includes this documentation and introduction of the individual RGB mode keys in the `ADJUST` layer.